JavierTovar19/Uart-_FPGA/Chapter-10:-shift-register.md

 ## shift4: Rotation of bits

-As an example we will use a **4-bit shift register** to rotate a sequence of bits and display them by the 4 LEDs on the iCEstick.
+As an example, we will use a **4-bit shift register** to rotate a sequence of bits and display them by the 4 LEDs on the iCEstick.
 The sequence obtained by the LEDs will depend on the initial value loaded in the register.

 The block diagram of the shift4 component is:

 ![Imagen 1](https://github.com/Obijuan/open-fpga-verilog-tutorial/raw/master/tutorial/ICESTICK/T10-shif-register/images/shift4-1.png)

 The main component is a **4-bit shift register**.
-It's clock input is connected to the iCEstick clock via a prescaler component to lower it's frequency and to be able to see the shifting of the bits in the LEDs.
+Its clock input is connected to the iCEstick clock via a prescaler component to lower its frequency and to be able to see the shifting of the bits in the LEDs.

 The most significant bit of the register (**data[3]**) is connected directly to the **serin** input, so that bit rotation is achieved (the most significant one becomes the least significant).